Who is the original singer of "Baby, Please Don't Go"?

-Acoustic Blues Guitar Video Lesson Preview - Baby, Please Don't Go by Lightnin' Hopkins
+Acoustic Blues Guitar Video Lesson Preview - Baby Please Don't Go by Lightnin' Hopkins

+Of course, this song has been recorded before by many people, like Big Joe Williams.
 Big Joe has a great voice but his guitar work doesn’t have the power and depth of Lightnin’s sound.
 His rhythmic style and sure touch gives his music a special feeling that is tough to imitate.

 Texas Blues Guitar Slinger Lightnin' HopkinsIt isn’t technically difficult, although the timing is interesting in places, but the overall effect of Lightnin’s deep Texas drawl and his finger picking technique is a powerful combination that touches his listeners.
 BB King once said that Elvis had a special characteristic – when he sang, you just believed him – you couldn’t help, there is a sincerity in the voice that can’t be manufactured or pretended.
 Lightnin’ is like that – he sings a story and we just believe him.